StardustGogeta/Math-Programming/README.md

 <details><summary><b>Minor Math Projects</b></summary>

-  - *ces* (Circle Equation Solver): Determines the equation of a circle through three points.
+- ces (Circle Equation Solver): Determines the equation of a circle through three points.
-  - *coterminal*: Given an initial angle measurement, finds the coterminal angle closest to 0°.
+- coterminal: Given an initial angle measurement, finds the coterminal angle closest to 0°.
-  - *fc4* (Factor Calculator 4): Lists all divisors of a given integer.
+- fc4 (Factor Calculator 4): Lists all divisors of a given integer.
-  - *repCount*: Counts the number of occurrences of a given element in a list.
+- repCount: Counts the number of occurrences of a given element in a list.
-  - *test*: Experiments with small features of the Prolog language.
+- test: Experiments with small features of the Prolog language.

 </details>